 2021 HSA Contribution Limits

-HSA contributions are based on who is covered by your health insurance (self or family) and your tax filing status.
+HSA retirement account contributions are based on who is covered by your health insurance (self or family) and your tax filing status.
 It’s kinda messy, so I am going to break it down with real examples.
 If you stop using an HDHP, you keep your HSA, but can no longer contribute to it.

 - Single Lady?
 Up to $3600 per year